-The winner of the 2017 National Free Speech Play Contest, Sponsored by The Charles Koch Foundation and Produced by Pro-Am Productions and Nittany Theatre at the Barn is coming to The Villages!
+The winner of the 2017 National Free Speech Play Contest, Sponsored by The Charles Koch Foundation and Produced by Pro-Am Productions and Nittany Theatre at the Barn was performed in The Villages, Florida AND at the our Barn!

-Professional actors Dave and Laura Saxe, from Nittany Theatre at the Barn, Pennsylvania (and new Villages residents in Osceola Hills) will be joined by TV’s most acclaimed actor and Broadway veteran, Alex Santoriello (star of Man of La Mancha and Jesus Christ Superstar) to read James Armstrong’s “Dark Night of the Soul” … the riveting story of the trial of Joan of Arc (running time, approximately 2 hours)
+Professional actors Dave and Laura Saxe, from Nittany Theatre at the Barn, Pennsylvania (and new Villages residents in Osceola Hills) will be joined by TV’s most acclaimed actor and Broadway veteran, Alex Santoriello (star of Man of La Mancha and Jesus Christ Superstar) and Dan Pona, another TV veteran actor (Vince Lombardi and Spencer Tracy) to read James Armstrong’s “Dark Night of the Soul” … the riveting story of the trial of Joan of Arc (running time, approximately 2 hours)

 As TV newcomers, we welcome TV’s support of FREE SPEECH and would LOVE add “co- sponsors” to assist in “putting the word out” AND perhaps even donating some light refreshments to add some fun and excitement to the event?